Darksens555/user-testing/README.md

-# DAO classes testing with mockito and sonarcloud
+# DAO classes testing with Mockito and SonarCloud

 ## In this project you will find